 Law students from other U.S. law schools who have completed the first year and are in good standing with their law school are eligible to attend any of our summer programs.

 There is limited enrollment in each program, and we will review applications on a first-come, first-served basis.
 For non-Wake Forest students, course credit is available only on a pass/fail basis, unless you’ve made alternate arrangements with the director of the program you attend.
-Each course taught in the study abroad programs counts for 3 credit hours.
-Only one course may be taken in each program since the courses run concurrently.
+Each course taught in the study abroad programs counts for 5 credit hours.
+Both courses must be taken in each program.